pierceTee/MinUIPlus/development_guide.md

 - **Trimuismart**
   - **Install**
     - `Boot.sh`: Called from `skeleton/boot/common/updater.sh`.
 Sends performance information to a CPU path.
 Uses `MinUI.zip` to update the system if the zip is present.

+### Random Findings

+#### Colors/Themes
+All colors (and other system defaults) are defined in `workspace/all/common/defines.h` and used throughout `workspace/all/minui/minui.c`.
+Simple modifications to these would allow for quick theme changes.

+#### Thumbnail Support
+The system supports thumbnails for files and folders.
+A thumbnail for a file or folder named `NAME.EXT` needs a corresponding `/.res/NAME.EXT.png` that is no bigger than the platform's `FIXED_HEIGHT x FIXED_HEIGHT`.